Bundesstraße 3: Construction of the modern road in the 18th century

 Because of its importance to trade, in 1759 the portions immediately north and south of Heidelberg were turned into fixed roads.
 As the local compulsory laborers did not have the skills necessary for the construction of a high quality road, skilled road workers and engineers were recruited from Allgäu to finish the project in 1763.
 By 1771 the portion around Freiburg im Breisgau was also completed.

 In the northern portion between Hanover and Göttingen, the second oldest road in northern Germany replaced the old dirt path in 1768 (the present-day B 217 between Hannover and Hameln already had opened two years previously as first road in Northern Germany).
 A decade later (1777) the stretch between Göttingen and Kassel was likewise modernised.

 Earlier sections and designations

-The road from Frankfurt to Basle was designated as Badische Staatsstraße (National Road) No 1.
+The road from Frankfurt to Basel was designated as Badische Staatsstraße (National Road) No 1.

 In the early numbering system of 1932, the Reichsstraße 3 continued in what is today the stretch between Hamburg and Lübeck.
 This northern segment became a part of the extended Reichsstraße 75 in 1937.